tabarra/txAdmin/docs/events.md

 - `message`: The message content.

 ## txAdmin:events:actionRevoked (v5.0)
-Called when an admin revokes a database action (ex. ban, warn).
+Broadcasted when an admin revokes a database action (ex. ban, warn).
 Event Data:
 - `actionId`: The id of the player to receive the DM.
 - `actionType`: The type of the action that was revoked.